digital-asset/docs.daml.com/docs/2.7.5/docs/daml/reference/packages.rst

 #.
 Starting from Daml-LF version 1.8, when possible, typeclass instances will be reconstructed by re-using the typeclass definitions from dependencies, such as the typeclasses exported in ``daml-stdlib``.
 However, if the typeclass signature has changed, you will get an instance for a reconstructed typeclass instead, which will not interoperate with code from dependencies.

-..
-TODO (#4932): Add warnings for advanced features that aren't supported, and add a comment on item #4.

 Because of their flexibility, data-dependencies are a tool that is recommended for performing Daml model upgrades.
 See the :ref:`upgrade documentation <upgrade-overview>` for more details.